AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ### Cells Width and Height

 Table layout consist of multiple cells and each of them may contain different type of information.
 In most cases same kind of data placed in one row or one column.
-Anychart provides **.rowHeight()** parameter for adjusting height of a row and **.colWidth()** parameter for controlling width of a column.
+Anychart provides {api:anychart.core.ui.Table#rowHeight}**.rowHeight()**{api} parameter for adjusting height of a row and {api:anychart.core.ui.Table#colWidth}**.colWidth()**{api} parameter for controlling width of a column.

 Sample below demonstrates height controlling of the first row and width of the second column.